A perfectly nice evening destroyed because of one irresponsible dog owner...

 I take a great disliking to people with that attitude for 2 reasons.

 1. They are willing to let their dog suffer possible injury so that they learn not to go up to unknown dogs (so that the owner doesn't have to do the hard work of training her dog to come to recall!).
 Not only is that cruel and irresponsible, but it also carries so many follow up issues, I don't even know where to start.
 Their dog can turn into an antisocial dog too (quite likely).
 They might get seriously injured.
 I'm pretty sure that if her dog DID go up to a dog that fought hers and her dog got injured, that her attitude would change to 'that dog should be muzzled!
 Why would they walk such a vicious dog in a dog area?', completely missing the point that the so called vicious dog was under control, on lead, whilst her dog was not under any control and the whole thing was her fault in the first place!

 Then there is the stress that I go through when I see my dog react with the panic that he does.
-The feeling of helplessness, when I can't always protect my dog from these situations, because I can't control other people and the way they keep their dogs.
+The feeling of helplessness, when I'm not able to protect my dog from these situations, because I can't control other people and the way they keep their dogs.

 Do they ever consider the consequences of their dogs approach, how much work they are undoing for us, the owners of anti social dogs?
 The closer the dog gets without me being able to shoo it off, the more of my dogs confidence in me, as his protector, disappears.

 We've spent years getting him more relaxed around other dogs and we finally seem to be getting somewhere and he's so much better in general.

 Have they ever stopped to think what even an almost fight with their dog would do to my dogs social skill set?
 It would wreck every single stone of trust that I've built up with my dog, every bit of trust he has in me, to sort these situations out.